Luke-J-Miller/AAAI_QuIC_2026_experiments/README.md

 The Mantel tests establish **metric organization**, not direct decodability.
 They show that differences in cycle counts track embedding distances.
 They do not demonstrate that a decoder can recover the exact count of each cycle type from a previously unseen embedding.
 A cross-validated regression or classification experiment would be needed for that stronger wording.

-The permutation \(p\)-values have resolution \(1/(10{,}000+1)\).
+The permutation $p$-values have resolution $1/(10{,}000+1)$.
 Values printed as 0.0001 are therefore at the Monte Carlo floor.
-Feeding these floor values into Fisher’s method produces extremely small combined values such as \(10^{-15}\) and \(10^{-40}\), but those numbers imply more precision than the permutation runs provide.
+Feeding these floor values into Fisher’s method produces extremely small combined values such as $10^{-15}$ and $10^{-40}$, but those numbers imply more precision than the permutation runs provide.
 The defensible conclusion is overwhelming combined evidence, not the exact reported exponent.
-More permutations or separate analytical treatment would be needed to emphasize the numerical combined \(p\)-values.
+More permutations or separate analytical treatment would be needed to emphasize the numerical combined $p$-values.

 The tests are one-sided.
 That is appropriate for a prespecified hypothesis that greater cycle-count differences should produce greater embedding distances, but it should be stated explicitly.

 The same random seed is reused for each stratum’s permutation test.
-This does not explain the effect sizes, but independent seed streams would be cleaner when the resulting \(p\)-values are combined using Fisher’s method.
+This does not explain the effect sizes, but independent seed streams would be cleaner when the resulting $p$-values are combined using Fisher’s method.

 Finally, the study concerns one graph family, one graph size, and one circuit parameterization.
-It establishes the hierarchy exhaustively for connected cubic graphs at \(n=14\); it does not yet establish that the same hierarchy persists across graph orders, degree distributions, circuit angles, or repetitions.
+It establishes the hierarchy exhaustively for connected cubic graphs at $n=14$; it does not yet establish that the same hierarchy persists across graph orders, degree distributions, circuit angles, or repetitions.

 ##### Overall assessment